elsoul/souls/README.md

 Welcome to SOULs Framework!

-SOULS is a Web Application Framework based on GraphQL Relay ( Ruby ) This is Cloud Based APP Framework.
-Easy Deployment.
-Microservices on Multi Cloud Platform such as Google Cloud Platform, Amazon Web Services, and Alibaba Cloud.
-Auto deploy with scalable condition.
+SOULs is a Serverless Application Framework.
+SOULs has four strains, API, Worker, Console, Media, and can be used in combination according to the purpose.
+SOULs Backend GraphQL Ruby & Frontend Relay are Scalable and Easy to deploy to Google Cloud and Amazon Web Services
 You can focus on business logic.
 No more infra problems.

 SOULs creates 4 types of framework.